 - Matt's story of how he saved Foggy from being kicked out of law school.
 (Poor Foggy was framed by a Jerkass law professor.)

 - Foggy giving Matt the gift of temporary sight by hooking him up to an experimental machine and letting him watch the fateful boxing match his father won before his murder.Matt: His last fight.
 His greatest fight.
 My god.
 It was amazing.

 - Kingpin's interactions with Marta and her children in the prologue to "Return of the King".
 Pushes into Tear Jerker since you know that Lady Bullseye is going to show up and massacre them.

-- In the 50th Anniversary issue, there's Matt being disappointed that his son, Jack, is pretty much a nerd, and is very timid thanks to an incident in his past.
-However, after Matt loses his radar vision and is about to be hit by a car, his son leaps to shove him out if the way, just like Matt himself did in the past.
+- In the 50th Anniversary issue, there's Matt being disappointed that his son, Jack, is more invested in books than sports, and is very timid thanks to an incident in his past.
+However, after Matt loses his radar sense and is about to be hit by a car, his son leaps to shove him out if the way, just like Matt himself did in the past.

 - There's also two issues later, when after Matt finds out that a retired villain/hero who he trusted tried to manipulate him, he starts to think he can't trust anyone.
 When Kirsten asks if that includes her, he insists of course not, because he loves her-the first time he's told her that.
 Combined with the above, a lot of fans are begging Marvel not to kill her.